ncphillips/makersasylum.com/jobs.md

        1. Power tools or
        2. 3D Printer or
        3. Laser cutter or
-       4. Or all of the above
+       4. All of the above

        Like a boss!
 Like mind blowing sweep-me-off of the floor types.
 You got the point, right?
     5. Manages and keeps stock of all herds/sheep's/inventory in their respective labs